mauicv/genrl/DOCUMENTATION.md

 ## PGY DOCUMENTATION:

-The library exposes a set of objects that can be combined to implement evolutionary algorithms.
-Specific object methods can be overwritten in order to extend them for different use cases.
+The intent of this library is to expose a set of objects that can be easily combined to implement evolutionary algorithms.

 #### Simple NEAT example:

-The default behaviour implements a NEAT algorithm.
-The user is left to define a function that computes the fitness of the each genome in the population.
+The following implements a NEAT algorithm.
+The user is left to define a function that computes the fitness of each genome in the population.
+The model is a graph object corresponding to the expression of The genome. `model(inputs)` will run the computation across all the nodes and edges and return an array.
+In this case the genome defaults to assuming input and output arrays of size 2.

 ```python
 from src import NEATPopulation